quoteboxqa/api/source/includes/_quotes.md

 ## Copy quote

 This endpoint will set create a copy of the quote.

+This endpoint resembles a scenario when an author(user) wants to create a copy from an existing quote.

 > The request should return the following JSON